solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

    ![The Synapse Studio toolbar is displayed with the Run button selected.](media/lab5_synapsestudioqueryruntoolbarmenu.png)

     ```sql
     /*	Row level Security (RLS) in Azure Synapse enables us to use group membership to control access to rows in a table.
         Azure Synapse applies the access restriction every time the data access is attempted from any user.
         Let see how we can implement row level security in Azure Synapse.*/

     ----------------------------------Row-Level Security (RLS), 1: Filter predicates------------------------------------------------------------------
-    -- Step:1 The FactSales table has two Analyst values i.e. DataAnalystMiami and DataAnalystSanDiego
+    -- Step:1 The Sale table has two Analyst values i.e. DataAnalystMiami and DataAnalystSanDiego
-    SELECT * FROM FactSales order by Analyst ;
+    SELECT DISTINCT Analyst FROM wwi_security.Sale order by Analyst ;

     /* Moving ahead, we Create a new schema, and an inline table-valued function.
     The function returns 1 when a row in the Analyst column is the same as the user executing the query (@Analyst = USER_NAME())
     or if the user executing the query is the CEO user (USER_NAME() = 'CEO').
     */